shivck13/YouTube-Downloader/README.md

-The asynchronous method `run()` fetches the video details along with available video/audio download links and stores in the object itself.
+The asynchronous method `run()` fetches the video details along with the available video/audio download links and stores in the object itself.

 ```javascript
 let ytd = new YouTubeDownloader(link)
 ytd.run().then(() => console.log(ytd))
 ```

-This `ytd` object has two main properties
+The `YouTubeDownloader` object `ytd` has two main properties
-* `media` : all the available video/audio download urls along with their meta data
+* `media` : all the available video/audio download urls along with their meta data (like size, quality etc)
-* `details` : details about the channel and the video
+* `details` : details about the channel and the video (like description, views, likes, channel name etc)

-This `ytd` automatically deciphers the url signatures during `run()` if required.
+The object `ytd` automatically deciphers the url signatures during `run()` if required.